msalemor/azure-dr-strategies/README.md

 - Deploy your environments using IaC
   - Leverage technologies such as ARM, Bicep and Terraform
-- Don't forget your governance and security settings (RBAC, NSGs, diagnostic settings, log analytics workspaces)
+- Don't forget to deploy your governance and security settings (RBAC, NSGs, diagnostic settings, log analytics workspaces)

 ### 5.1 - Dependent services that take a long time to install